How to add display conditions to your email?

 Block 2 (condition not met):

-It is also possible to link several if-else loops together to handle more complex cases:
+It is also possible to chain several **if / else if / else** blocks to handle more complex cases:

 These conditions are used to retrieve data from object arrays.
 They will browse all the data present in all the objects in the array to display them in your structure.

-For example, if you want to display the product information linked to the `add_to_cart` event, in the case where the array of objects has the name `article_infos`:
+For example, to display product information from an `add_to_cart` event where the object array is named `article_infos`:

 >